 2016–17 Salon Members

 The Ethical Redevelopment Salon is a membership-based, social-learning network and peer-mentorship club.
 The Salon fosters relationships through cross-city networks and cross-sector innovation, and provides members with the knowledge and support needed to create meaningful community change.
-From July 2016 to April 2017, Place Lab will host monthly Salon Sessions focused on city-building methods that depart from profit-driven interventions.
+From July 2016 to June 2017, Place Lab hosted monthly Salon Sessions focused on city-building methods that depart from profit-driven interventions.

-Each Session will explore one of the 9 Principles, analyze member projects and processes, and refine the underlying strategies of Ethical Redevelopment.
-Although the Sessions are private, the content generated will be shared for discussion on our public forum.
+Each Session explored one of the 9 Principles, analyzed member projects and processes, and refined the underlying strategies of Ethical Redevelopment.
+Although the Sessions are private, the content generated will be shared for discussion in a website and publication.

 Ethical Redevelopment Salon Sessions are made possible with the support of